Why Your Brain Creates Obstacles to Your Own Goals

 - Predictable outcomes

-Even if your current habits aren’t ideal, your brain still tends to prefer them because they are familiar and therefore predictable.
-Familiarity feels “safe” to the system, even when it isn’t particularly satisfying.
+Even when your current habits aren’t serving you well, your brain often prefers them because they’re familiar and easier to predict.
+Familiarity feels “safe” to the system, even if it’s not especially fulfilling.

-Your brain will often prefer a known struggle over an unknown improvement.
+Your brain will often choose a familiar struggle over an unfamiliar improvement.

 How Your Brain Creates Obstacles Without You Realizing It

-The obstacles your brain creates are rarely obvious sabotage.
+The obstacles to goals that your brain creates rarely look like obvious self-sabotage.

-They’re usually subtle patterns that feel completely rational in the moment — even responsible.
+More often, they appear as subtle patterns that seem completely reasonable in the moment — sometimes even responsible.

 1. Procrastination Disguised as “Timing”